 On this page, readers can learn more about top careers in computer science.
 Occupational outlook varies by specific position, as does salary potential, and this page provides helpful charts with in-depth descriptions.
-Since location impacts salary potential and job availability, readers can also find information on the top paying states for computer science jobs.Compare similar bootcamp programs
+Since location impacts salary potential and job availability, readers can also find information on the top paying states for computer science jobs.Save time and money with a coding bootcamp

 Top Careers in Computer Science